manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 ### Scaling Up for Enterprise Applications
 #### Using Callable Functions
 The Enterprise Architect may desire to deploy the system for other use cases in the enterprise.
-It will be observed that many important segments of the code in the main.py are developed as callable functions.
+It is observable that a significant portion of the code in main.py is encapsulated within callable functions.
 Using callable functions will enable the Solution or Enterprise Architect to easily deploy the system for other applications.
-Also, using callable functions is fundamental to good MLOps and CI/CD pratices since adjuastement can easily be made.
-Also, productionising will be easy and robust after any adjustment.
+Also, using callable functions is fundamental to good MLOps and CI/CD pratices.
+With callable functions, adjustements or adding new features to the project can easily be accomplished.
+Also, productionising the system will be easy and robust after any adjustment or new feature addition.

 #### Using ZenML or Airflow for MLOps
 Orcestration tools such as ZenML or Airflow can be used together with CI/CD tools such as Github Actions.
 Using ZenML or Airflow will aid MLOps strategies across the enterprise.